Tyrrrz/CliWrap/Readme.md

 - Fluent configuration interface
 - Flexible support for piping
 - Fully asynchronous and cancellation-aware API
+- Graceful cancellation using interrupt signals
 - Designed with strict immutability in mind
 - Provides safety against typical deadlock scenarios
 - Tested on Windows, Linux, and macOS
-- Targets .NET Standard 2.0+, .NET Core 3.0+, .NET Framework 4.6.1+
+- Targets .NET Standard 2.0+, .NET Core 3.0+, .NET Framework 4.6.2+
 - No external dependencies

 ## Usage

 ### Video guides

-You can watch one of these videos to get a quick and detailed overview of the library:
+You can watch one of these videos to learn more about the library:

 - [**OSS Power-Ups: CliWrap**](https://youtube.com/watch?v=3_Ucw3Fflmo) by [Oleksii Holub](https://twitter.com/tyrrrz)